Skip to content

 • Use your payroll software(e.g., Xero payroll) to submit an EPS (Employer Payment Summary) to HMRC.

-By taking advantage of this relief, you can free up funds that can be invested in growing your organisation or providing additional benefits to your employees.
+By taking advantage of this relief, you can free up funds that can be reinvested in growing your organisation or providing additional benefits to your employees.

 However, navigating the Employment Allowance and its intricacies can be daunting, especially for busy entrepreneurs.
 That's where professional assistance, like the services offered by Beany, can be beneficial.
-If you're unsure about the Employment Allowance or need help with your tax matters, reach out to experts to guide you through the process and ensure you make the most of this financial relief.
+If you're unsure about the Employment Allowance or need help with your tax matters, reach out to experts or book a meeting with one of our team members to guide you through the process and ensure you make the most of this financial relief.

 Who are Beany?

 We’re an online accounting firm that is always right here for you, your accounting pain relief.
 The most advanced technology lets us work way more closely with you than a normal accountant world.
 We have a dedicated team of certified accountants and a support team to take care of your business no matter where you are, so you can focus on growing your business.
 We take out the ‘fluff’, break down the barriers and get things done.
 Looking out for you is what we are all about.
-Get started for free today.
+Book a meeting or sign up today.

 Kate Eastman, senior accountant at Beany